Coffee Talks — Responding Late Is an Art

 • Live coordination (“I’m on the corner / are you coming up?”).

-• Sensitive topics where prolonged silence can damage trust (at least a polite acknowledgment).
+• Sensitive topics where prolonged silence can damage trust.

 Common mistakes (and their antidote)